Links

 Monitor

-A run of the snyk monitor command that tests the project and uploads results to Snyk.
-See Monitor.
+command tests a Project and uploads the results to Snyk.
+See the CLI help for Monitor.

 O